-While Board Policies are statements or guidelines adopted by the Board to administer and implement operations, the PCCD Board has also used resolutions to express agreement on board support for particular topics.
+While Board Policies are statements or guidelines adopted by the Board to administer and implement operations, the PCCD Board has also used resolutions to express agreement on Board support for particular topics.
 Topics range from financial areas, to contracts, to support for various ideologies.
-All were unanimously supported except one dissenter on the change in teleconferencing for Board meetings.
+All resolutions were unanimously supported except one dissenter on one resolution about the change in teleconferencing for Board meetings.
 Examples of this unified voice over just the last year include the resolutions below: